Quick checklist

 - Review every active and in-scope former driver.

-- Use the same order for each file.
+- Use the same document order for each file so gaps are easy to spot.

 - Mark missing annual items separately from onboarding items.